gabrielperales/spyOn/README.md

 #### context
 Type: `object`

-Scope in which `fn` should be executed
+Context in which `fn` should be executed

 ### spyOn Methods